cap-js-community/mtx-tool/docs/service-manager/index.md

 {: .info}
-Fresh will not invalidate current credentials, but you should use the repair command for cleanup once the new credentials are used in all relevant servers.
+Fresh will not invalidate current credentials, but you should use the repair command for cleanup once the new credentials are active in all relevant servers.

 Both the fresh and refresh commands allow you to pass arbitrary parameters to the service binding that gets created in service manager.
 In other words,